 - i.
-Contractor will prepare summary briefs annually that synthesize findings from the pilot period, including key themes, outcomes, and recommendations to be presented by BHRS staff to the MHSA Steering Committee during the evaluation period to report on preliminary findings. - i.
+Contractor will prepare summary briefs annually that synthesize findings from the pilot period, including key themes, outcomes, and recommendations to be presented by BHRS staff to the MHSA Steering Committee during the evaluation period to report on preliminary findings. - ii.
 Contractor will prepare two evaluation reports by December 30th of each reporting year, 2021-2022.
 The final reports will summarize the evaluation methods, key findings related to local Help@Hand implementation and outcomes, and any recommendations for future technology-related interventions.

 - g.
-Project Management and Communication - Contractor will plan to lead monthly phone calls with the BHRS staff leading the Help@Hand project.
+Project Management and Communication - i.
+Contractor will plan to lead monthly phone calls with the BHRS staff leading the Help@Hand project.
 These calls will offer a chance to check in about the progress of the evaluation, troubleshoot any challenges, plan for upcoming data collection and reporting, and address administrative or contracting issues. - ii.
 Contractor will conduct internal meetings and project management to ensure that the evaluation is carried out on time and within budget. - 3.
 Technical Assistance: Cariño Project (Coastside Multi-Cultural Wellness Program) Data Capacity Support, 7/1/2021 12/31/2021 - a.
 Finalize Data Collection Tools: contractor will finalize data collection tools, which may include but not limited to: - i.
 Participant Event Survey - ii.
 Clinical Survey - iii.
 Case Management Survey - iv.
 Annual Participant Survey - v.
 Demographic Surveys - vi.
 Collaboration Survey - b.
 Develop Database: contractor will develop a mechanism to enter data electronically. - In collaboration with BHRS and the provider, this may include a Microsoft Access database for participant and service data, and Google Forms or Survey Gizmo for participant surveys. - c.
-Develop Annual Reporting Form: contractor will develop a simple form that the provider can use to report aggregate data on an annual basis. - In collaboration with BHRS and the provider, this may include an Excel document with formulas to automatically aggregate data from the database. - d.
-Contractor will facilitate communication as needed with the contracted service provider to: - Refine data collection tools ii.
-Provide training and capacity building to the Data Tracker a.
-Contractor will provide Mental Health Services Act (MHSA) PEI outcome data planning and technical assistance in order to support required ongoing PEI reporting and evaluation for ten (10) PEI programs.
+Develop Annual Reporting Form: contractor will develop a simple form that the provider can use to report aggregate data on an annual basis. - i.
+In collaboration with BHRS and the provider, this may include an Excel document with formulas to automatically aggregate data from the database. - d.
+Contractor will facilitate communication as needed with the contracted service provider to: - i.
+Refine data collection tools - ii.
+Provide training and capacity building to the Data Tracker